edunford/tidysynth/README.md

 ### Accessing Data

-In addition, to the main data pipeline for generating the synthetic control and the `plot_` prefix functions for visualizing the output, there are also a number of `grab_` prefix functions that allow one easily to grab the data contained within a `synth_tbl` object.
+In addition to the main data pipeline for generating the synthetic control and the `plot_` prefix functions for visualizing the output, there are a number of `grab_` prefix functions that offer easy access to the data contained within a `synth_tbl` object.

-Note that at its core, a `synth_tbl` is just a nested tibble data frame, where each component of the synthetic control pipeline is appended on as each function is run.
+At its core, a `synth_tbl` is simply a nested tibble data frame, where each component of the synthetic control pipeline is accessible.

 ``` r
 smoking_out